LemonAppDev/konsist/konsist/docs/PackageSelector.md

 # PackageSelector

 Package selector is used to filer and verify Kotlin files by given package.

+The two dots (`..`) means any number of packages including zero.